Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 #10: The Ultimate Homemade Dog Bowl — Raw Egg, Scrambled Eggs, Ground Meat, Kibble & Bone Treats

-This bowl right here?
-It’s the real deal.
-A stainless steel mixing bowl packed with layers of color and texture — orange and pink bone-shaped baked treats, golden kibble, scrambled eggs with herbs and carrots, a raw egg yolk cracked right on top, and a generous portion of cooked ground meat with quinoa or oats.
+This bowl is the real deal.
+A stainless steel mixing bowl overflowing with layers of color and texture — orange and pink bone-shaped baked treats, golden kibble, scrambled eggs with herbs and carrots, a raw egg yolk cracked on top and a generous helping of cooked ground meat with quinoa or oats.

 How to Build This Homemade Dog Bowl